AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/administrator-faqs/attask-onpremise-support-policy.md

 If you already have the application and need to re-install OnPremise, download the installation guide .

 <!--
-OnPremise optimization tips can be found.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">OnPremise optimization tips can be found.</p>
 -->

 <!--
-To learn more about reporting in AtTask OnPremise, click.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To learn more about reporting in AtTask OnPremise, click.</p>
 -->

 Download instructions on SSL/TSL setup.